-8.12 In accordance with Article 8.11, an audio technician shall be employed any time live audio reinforcement is required.
+8.12 In accordance with Article 8.11, an audio technician shall be employed any time live audio reinforcement is provided by Performance Facilities.

 9.01 The current position descriptions pertaining to the duties and responsibilities of the House Crew positions may be reviewed and updated by a joint decision of the University and IATSE.

 9.02 The Technical Coordinator and Production Coordinator shall be full time employees covered by the terms of the Collective Agreement.
 These employees shall have a working knowledge in all aspects of carpentry, electrical, sound and properties so as to competently direct and co-ordinate all the disciplines necessary in theatrical staging.

 The Wardrobe Coordinator shall be either a part-time, continuing or limited term employee covered by the terms of the Collective Agreement.
 This employee shall have a working knowledge of all aspects of wardrobe and millinery to competently direct and coordinate all the disciplines necessary in theatrical wardrobe.

 9.03 The Crew Chief shall be selected from one of the Full Time House Crew positions.